 My dad was an electrical engineer and filled his shop in our basement with the most amazing gizmos.
 Transistors, capacitors, transformers, electrical tools and every conceivable gadget lined the shelves and entertained me for hours.
 My favorite gadget was a neon sign transformer.
 A transformer is a device that either steps up or steps down current.
 The metal green box in a yard down your street or the cylindrical container on a telephone pole near your house is a transformer that steps down high-voltage power to 220 volts that comes into your house.
+So what does a transformer have to to with an emotionally anxious leader?
+Read on.

 With my dad’s neon sign transformer, I made what is called a Jacob’s ladder.
 I attached two three-foot wires to the leads on each side, and bent the wires into a V. When I plugged it in, a multi-thousand volt spark started at the bottom of the V and arced to the top.
 In this case, the transformer stepped up the household current to over two thousand volts.
 My Jacob’s ladder created lots of really cool sparks that appealed to my geekish interests.
 And I got shocked by it only once.